National Safety Council of Australia: Collapse

 On 21 December 1988, the Victorian Division of NSCA advised the Board that further information was required to complete current year's audit, and would need to modify its audit reports for the previous three years.
 The board appointed chartered accountants to investigate the Division's accounting procedures.
 The accountants reported that many of the financial records were fraudulent.

 There were also concerns about assets reported on the books as "containerised safety equipment", which had been used as surety against multimillion-dollar loans.
 The accountants discovered that most of the containers on the books did not exist.
 Those that did exist were of inferior quality, sold by the supplier for use as garden sheds, and empty.

 A thorough investigation of finances revealed that the company was insolvent, and owed A$300 million to major Australian banks.
 The company was placed into liquidation, and the liquidators sued the auditors in Australia's largest audit compensation claim.
-The Commonwealth Bank of Australia sued Friedrich and other directors of the company.
+The Commonwealth Bank sued Friedrich and other directors of the company.

-Executive director John Friedrich resigned, and went into hiding.
+Victorian Division Executive director John Friedrich resigned, and went into hiding.
 A warrant was issued for his arrest on suspicion of fraud.
 A nationwide manhunt received near saturation media coverage.
 Friedrich was arrested in Perth on 6 April 1989, and extradited to Victoria.
 He was initially charged with one count of obtaining financial advantage by deception.
 On 1 November 1989, he was charged on a further 91 counts of obtaining property by deception.

 Friedrich attempted to suppress publication of details about the collapse, but Supreme Court of Victoria ruled it was in the public interest.